 A is eligible to request a ruling pursuant to Notice 98-34 because he is described in three categories of individuals eligible to submit ruling requests.
-First, within a reasonable period after A's expatriation, A will be a resident fully liable to income tax in Country B, the country where A was born.
-Second, within a reasonable period after A's expatriation, A will be a resident fully liable to income tax in Country B, the country where A's spouse was born.
-Third, A is eligible to submit a request because within a reasonable period after his expatriation, A will be a resident fully liable to tax in Country B, the country where his parents were born.
+First, on the date of A's expatriation, A was, and continues to be, a resident fully liable to income tax in Country B, the country where A was born.
+Second, on the date of A's expatriation, A was, and continues to be, a resident fully liable to income tax in Country B, the country where A's spouse was born.
+Third, A is eligible to submit a request because, on the date of A's expatriation, A was, and continues to be, a resident fully liable to tax in Country B, the country B, the country where his father was born.